riegllms/ros-riegl-vz/README.md

-# RIEGL-VZ ROS 2 Driver
+# ROS 2 RIEGL-VZ Package

-This driver is based on ROS 2 Galactic Geochelone and has been tested on Ubuntu Desktop 20.04 (Focal Fossa).
+This ROS package is based on ROS 2 Galactic Geochelone and has been tested on Ubuntu Desktop 20.04 (Focal Fossa).

 **Install python requirements:**